flutter/website/src/content/app-architecture/case-study/ui-layer.md

 ViewModels and repositories have a many-to-many relationship, and most ViewModels will depend on multiple repositories.

-As in the example code above,
-repositories should be private members on the ViewModel, otherwise Views would have direct access to the data layer of the application.
+As in the earlier `HomeViewModel` example declaration, repositories should be private members on the ViewModel, otherwise Views would have direct access to the data layer of the application.